 4. Ruger PC9

 Like the Camp Carbine, the PC9 is only available on the used market.
 Mechanically, it stands out for its bolt assembly, which includes two separate parts to allow a heavy bolt without unbalancing the gun.
-The gun was designed for police, so it performs accurately within short distances even when firing rapidly, but accuracy falls off at longer ranges.
+The gun was designed for police, so it performs accurately within short distances even when firing rapidly.
+Accuracy of the gun falls off at longer ranges.
 Like most older guns, it doesn’t have room for many accessories beyond a scope, but the simple mechanisms make it highly reliable.
 Choose the PC9 if you want a carbine for home defense, or for general use if you’re an expert who can reliably use it at long range.

 3. CZ Scorpion EVO 3 S1 Carbine